EGI-Federation/documentation/content/en/users/dev-env/notebooks/data/_index.md

 [EUDAT B2DROP](https://eudat.eu/services/b2drop) is a low-barrier, user-friendly and trustworthy storage environment which allows users to synchronise their active data across different desktops and to easily share this data with peers.
-EUDAT offers a free public basic instance of B2DROP for any researcher with a 20 GB quota.
+EUDAT offers a free public instance of B2DROP for any researcher with a 20 GB quota.

 The data on B2DROP can be synchronized with EGI Notebooks so you can share content between the two services.
 This offers an easy-to-use